kelllyy101/expense_py/README.md

 3. As a user, I want the Expense Tracker CLI to be responsive and adapt to different devices, including mobile phones, tablets, and desktop computers.
 This ensures that I can conveniently track my expenses regardless of the device I am using.

-4. As a user, I want to be able to register an account with the Expense Tracker CLI so that I can personalize my expense tracking experience.
+4. As a user, I want to be able to register an account with the Expense Tracker CLI so that I can personalise my expense tracking experience.
 Having an account would enable me to store and access my expense data securely.

 5. As a user, I want to search and filter expenses based on custom criteria to find specific transactions quickly.
 The CLI should support filtering by date, category, amount range, and other relevant parameters.